arghorashy/CoastLine/README.txt

 satisfied as I wanted to see how it worked.
 As a result, I ended up writing a bunch of other functions / classes so that I could understand / debug / visualise what my program was doing.

-I don't want you to have to dig around all the code though, so here is all you really need to know:
+Obviously, I don't want you to have to dig around all the code though, so here is all you really need to know:

 - I made a class called CoastLine.
 You can import it into your own program and use it.
 - This class basically contains an ArrayList of points which defines a coastline (much like we discussed).